 We attended several non-horse events with the group before we actually rode with them and discovered that they are a pretty fun group of folks.
 For various reasons, we just never trailered out last year, but this year will be different!

-Our first ride with members of the Gold Country Chinks and Chaps Meetup group was to Cronan Ranch Regionals Hills Park in the Coloma-Lotus valley near Pilot Hill.
+Our first trail ride with members of the Gold Country Chinks and Chaps Meetup group was to Cronan Ranch Regionals Hills Park in the Coloma-Lotus valley near Pilot Hill.
 We allowed plenty of time to get there because the winding, hilly roads always take longer than you think they will.
 From Pine Grove it was about an hour and a half drive to the Magnolia Ranch trail head staging area off Highway 49, just a few miles west of Lotus.
 The area, which is across from Venezio Vineyards, is well-marked and easy to find.
 There is a second staging area farther west at Pedro Hills Rd that is more difficult to see.

 Cronan Ranch and Magnolia Ranch are two of the three access points for the 25-mile, multi-recreational South Fork American River Trail.
 If you are hiking, there are nice loops from either trail head.
 Since we were on horseback, we rode both loops covering about 10 miles on our ride.

-The first part of the ride through Magnolia Ranch was mostly single track trails over rolling hills with lots of shade from oak trees.
+The first part of the trail ride through Magnolia Ranch was mostly single track trails over rolling hills with lots of shade from oak trees.
 It was a cool and somewhat overcast day but the shade was still welcome.

 We crossed Hastings Creek and headed on over to Cronan Ranch.
 I love being around water so it is a plus when a ride offers water obstacles.
 My horse, Dancer, used to be terrified of water.
 It was the thing that took the most training and patience but now she is a champ.
 I do still take photos for evidence each time, though!